raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - ElastiCache: is in-memory, but DynamoDB is serverless and automatic scaling
 - Both are key/value stores

+## DynamoDB – Security & Other Features
+- **Security**:
+    - VPC Endpoints available to access DynamoDB without using the Internet
+    - Access fully controlled by IAM
+    - Encryption at rest using AWS KMS and in-transit using SSL/TLS
+- **Backup and Restore feature available**:
+    - Point-in-time Recovery (PITR) like RDS
+    - No performance impact
+- **Global Tables**:
+    - Multi-region, multi-active, fully replicated, high performance
+- **DynamoDB Local**:
+    - Develop and test apps locally without accessing the DynamoDB web service (without Internet)
+- **AWS Database Migration Service (AWS DMS)** can be used to migrate to DynamoDB (from MongoDB, Oracle, MySQL, S3, …)
 ## DynamoDB – Write Types
 ![Alt text](Write_Types.png "api")